Forth Ports Group Tax Strategy

 We seek to comply with tax law and practice, and compliance for us means paying the right amount of tax at the right time, and involves disclosing all relevant facts and circumstances to the tax authorities, and claiming relevant reliefs and incentives where they are available.

-Responsibility for tax governance and strategy lies with the Senior Accounting Officer for the Group, with oversight by the Board of Directors, who approve the Tax Strategy for the Group.
+Responsibility for Tax strategy lies with the Senior Accounting Officer for the Group, with oversight by the Board of Directors, who approve the Tax Strategy for the Group.
+Responsibility for tax governance lies with the relevant Senior Accounting Officer.
+The Group has two Senior Accounting Officers, one for the Forth Ports Group, and one for the Otter Ports holding companies, who own the Forth Ports Group.

 The Tax Strategy is applied consistently to all companies within the Group and is widely understood within the Group.